elicontreras91/portfolio/README.md

    ![matricula](images/matricula.png)

 #### What I did:
-As a researcher I was asked to identify the main pain points of users during the implementation of the pilot, for which I conducted in-depth interviews with school staff and parents.
-And I obtained user personas with needs, pain points and expectations with the enrollment process.
+As a researcher I was asked to identify the main pain points of users during the implementation of the pilot, for which I conducted in-depth interviews with school staff and parent, and created user personas that showed the needs, pain points and expectations with the enrollment process.
 This helped the development team to empathize with users and to adapt the platform to their needs.

    ![userpesona1](images/userpersona1.png)
    ![userpesona2](images/userpersona2.png)